GinoMan/PyPollyanna/docs/person.md

 ### PollyannaGroup.shuffle(self) -> None ###

 Uses the "Person.Mate" method to randomly pair up the participants observing the rules of not getting yourself, your spouse, or the person you "always get".
+It loops infinitely until everyone is paired up.
+So the pairing is always guaranteed to succeed.

+It works by creating an empty `"assignedAlready"` List to store all the picks that have been made (to prevent multiple persons getting the same person to get a gift for), and adding to that list every iteration every person who has been assigned.
+This outer loop repeats every time the inner `for` loop fails to assign everyone.
+It gets a copy of everyone, removes every object reference from that copy of the list everyone that has been assigned already, and then calls the `mate` method.

+Then, it checks then if any of the rules are broken by the match: it couldn't assign anyone, it assigned themselves, it assigned the person they always get, or it assigns their spouse.
+If any of these are met, the `breakCondition` is set to `False`, and the for-loop is broken out of to restart the process from the beginning.

+This resets the state and we try again.
+Since the references are re-assigned, only the two variables inside the while loop need to be reset.

 [argparse]: https://docs.python.org/3.9/library/argparse.html
 [argparse-ArgumentParser]: https://docs.python.org/3.9/library/argparse.html#argparse.ArgumentParser